 Hamiltonian Monte-Carlo is a Monte-Carlo sampling/inference technique which uses techniques from classical mechanics to guide the sampling through the posterior.
 This technique is efficient in high dimensions, and is generally faster than the standard Metropolis-Hastings in uncovering the posterior landscape.

-The core idea of this project is to make use of several transformations.
 The first transformation is to map the target distribution (posterior) to a known, controlled, base distribution, and the second transformation is a transformation to action-angle space.
-Combining these two transformations enables a fast sampling of (complex) posterior shapes, but there is a price to pay.
-Learning the transformation between the target and the base distribution will require computation.
+Combining these two transformations does enable (significantly) faster sampling of (complex) posterior shapes, but there is a price to pay.
+Learning the transformation between the target and the base distribution requires training which is not cheap.

 Recently we applied for a low-TRL early stage research and development scheme grant (https://www.ukri.org/opportunity/early-stage-research-and-development-scheme/) to be able to continue this research and the development and application of the AAHMC sampling.
+While we sadly did not win this grant, the whole process of applying for it did solidify my belief in the merit of this project.